-What is Level Funding?
+What is a Level Funding Health Plan?

-What companies are best suited for Level Funding?
+Which companies are best suited for Level Funding?

-- Groups that want the familiar structure of a fully-insured plan, but like the risk sharing advantages of a self-insured plan
+Companies that want the familiar structure of a fully-insured plan, but like the risk sharing advantages of a self-insured plan